 As an agent using this service, you will have to update Zillow about your progress toward a closing.

-Zillow will track your success rate of the leads they give you, since they mention on their FAQ page that as an agent or brokerage with a high closing rate they will give you a larger share of leads from a particular market.
+Zillow will track your success rate of the leads they give you since they mention on their FAQ page that as an agent or brokerage with a high closing rate, they will give you a larger share of leads from a particular market.

-Before Zillow will send you a new lead, they qualify the potential client and check if they are ready to work with an agent.
+Before Zillow sends you a new lead, they qualify the potential client and check if they are ready to work with an agent.